JodisKripe/JoCrypt/README.md

 It the legacy edition in which all the windows kernel functions have been removed.

 To run it on Android,download Termux and clone the repository in the linux environment.
+Running this project on Android is not recommended due to horrible/no support for ascii art.

 ## Packages
 ### Make sure these packages are installed in your system: